mattma/ember-rocks/README.md

 #### 0.1.9  (8/13/14)

 - Add command alias ( `em server` | `em s`) && ( `em build` | `em b`)
+- Dev and Prod environment can use `npm start` to kick out a Node server

 #### 0.1.8  (8/7/14)